veronica-hatala/Audio/README.md

-# Audio
+# Balloon with Microphone Input
- dealing with audio in python
+Control a balloon with your voice!
+In python